ceramic-engine/ceramic-engine.github.io/content/guides/02-getting-started/01-install-ceramic.md

 The rest of the article assumes you are able to understand basic Haxe programming.
 If you are new to Haxe, you can take a look at the [Haxe introduction](https://haxe.org/documentation/introduction/) and the many resources it provides from the Haxe Foundation.

+<p class="extra-info">Ceramic is currently only compatible with Haxelib 4.0.3.
+Please make sure to run <code>haxelib set haxelib 4.0.3</code> before proceeding.</p>

 ## Install Ceramic

 A lot of things are done on the command line with Ceramic.
-We will enter command line instruction with the **Terminal** app on mac and linux, or with **Powershell** on windows.
+We will enter command line instruction with the **Terminal** app on Mac and Linux, or with **Powershell** on Windows.
 You need to be familiar with command line tools to continue.

+### Linux and Mac

-The easiest way to install Ceramic is via [haxelib](https://lib.haxe.org/p/ceramic/).
+The easiest way to install Ceramic on Linux and Mac is via [haxelib](https://lib.haxe.org/p/ceramic/).
 Open the terminal and type:

 ```bash
 haxelib install ceramic